Many or all companies we feature compensate us. Compensation and editorial

 Pros and cons of tax debt forgiveness

 When you can’t afford to pay your tax debt, it’s hard to imagine any cons to seeking out debt forgiveness.
-But there are both pros and cons to weigh.
+But here are several pros and cons to weigh.

 Pros